nichoth/nichoth/src/_posts/ssc-template.md

 But since then typescript has been created.
 It's complicated, if we want typescript or not.
 We don't really want another build process -- transpiling `ts` to `js` -- that's just one more moving part in an already complex build process.
 For the most part I just want little hints in the editor about possible errors.
 It turns out you can do that.
 Add a `jsconfig.json` file, and then you can write JS, but get editor hints about typescript.

-This is a way of describing a new "template" -- https://github.com/socketsupply/template -- soome preferred boilerplate for any JS project.
+This is a way of describing a new "template" -- https://github.com/socketsupply/template -- some preferred boilerplate for any JS project.

 ### the main ingredients